The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI

-\autoref{fig:fig5} shows a collection of published volatile production rates for 3I.
-The pre-perihelion data points include $\qwater$ and $\qcotwo$ values calculated from JWST/NIRSpec observations \citep{Cordiner2025}, $\qwater$ and $\qcotwo$ production rates obtained from SPHEREx spectrophotometry spanning $r_h=3.01$--3.49~au \citep{Lisse2025arXiv}, and $\qwater$ measurements derived from observations by the Swift Observatory \citep{Xing2025ApJL}.
-Post-perihelion production rates include 18 $\qwater$ estimates derived from Lyman-$\alpha$ measurements by the Solar and Heliosphere Observatory (SOHO; \citealt{Combi2025arXiv}) and a $\qwater$ value from SPHEREx observations spanning $r_h=1.95$--2.19~au \citep{Lisse2026}.
 The JWST/MIRI-derived $\qwater$ values presented in this Letter continue the steep drop in \water\ production indicated by the other post-perihelion measurements.
 Notably, both the SOHO and SPHEREx $\qwater$ values were obtained using large apertures ($> 10^5$~km) that are well-suited to capture the full extent of distributed \water\ production within 3I's expansive coma.
-It follows that, given the smooth heliocentric distance trend traced by all post-perihelion \water\ production rates, there is no indication that the terminal $\qwater$ values retrieved from the MRS spectra are significantly underestimating 3I's total \water\ production.
+It follows that, given the smooth heliocentric distance trend traced by all post-perihelion \water\ production rates, there is no indication that the $\qwater$ values retrieved from the MRS spectra are significantly underestimating 3I's total \water\ production.

-Previous JWST/NIRSpec observations by \cite{Cordiner2025} obtained at $r_h = 3.32$~au found that 3I is unusually rich in \cotwo\ relative to \water\, reporting a $\qcotwo/\qwater$ ratio of $7.3\pm0.6$.
-We report $\qcotwo/\qwater= 3.17\pm0.05$ and $7.28\pm0.17$ for the two epochs of JWST/MIRI spectroscopy, respectively.
-These ratios were calculated using the terminal $\qwater$ values measured from the $3''$-wide aperture in order to account for the extended \water\ production.
+The previous JWST/NIRSpec observations obtained at $r_h = 3.32$~au found that 3I is unusually rich in \cotwo\ relative to \water, with a measured $\qcotwo/\qwater$ ratio of $7.3\pm0.6$ \citep{Cordiner2025}.
+SPHEREx measurements from 2025 August likewise indicated an enhanced \cotwo:\water\ ratio of $5.0\pm1.3$ \citep{Lisse2025arXiv}.
+We report $\qcotwo/\qwater= 2.30\pm0.03$ and $5.16\pm0.13$ for the two epochs of JWST/MIRI spectroscopy, respectively.
 The right panel of \autoref{fig:fig5} shows an ensemble of published $\qcotwo/\qwater$ measurements for active objects (after \citealt{Cordiner2025}, adding our new mixing ratio measurements).
 While the heliocentric dependence of $\qcotwo/\qwater$ for 3I is roughly similar to that of typical long-period and Jupiter-family comets, 3I's mixing ratio measurements are enhanced by over an order of magnitude relative to most other published values obtained at similar heliocentric distances and approach the \cotwo:\water\ mixing ratio of the exceptionally volatile-rich comet C/2016~R2.